 Learn from the experience of others

-Since Sungard AS has helped companies assess and manage risk for more than 35 years, we've learned a lot from the experiences of our customers and the critical success factors that are essential for a BC program.
+Since Sungard AS has helped companies assess and manage risk for 40 years, we've learned a lot from the experiences of our customers and the critical success factors that are essential for a BC program.
 In this paper, we'll share some of knowledge we've gleaned from those experiences and outline the steps of the BC planning process we use to help our clients.